NYPL/engineering-general/standards/performance-testing.md

 - **LoadForge**: Performance monitoring features that include Core Web Vitals scores
 - **New Relic Browser**: Collects data from actual users over the last 7 day period

-PageSpeed Insights is the preferred tool for measuring Web Vitals.
+PageSpeed Insights is the tool the Digital team has used most frequently for measuring Web Vitals.
 It is free to use, has an [API](https://developers.google.com/speed/docs/insights/v5/get-started) that can be used for automating lab measurements, and provides actionable suggestions for improving low scores.
 Tests can be run on demand against any URL, which is especially valuable in pre-production environments since they have little or no real user traffic (and thus limited field data), making lab measurements from PageSpeed Insights the primary way to evaluate and tune performance before release.

 📜&nbsp;&nbsp;The script [runpagespeed.py](https://drive.google.com/file/d/152Qi3SOqvTgIgz5niuahPtyX9pADNVa1/view?usp=sharing) leverages the PageSpeed API and was used prior to major releases for Digital Collections.